Freshman Learning Communities

 Make friends, Explore your interests, Do better in school

-First-year students who actively participate in an FLC tend to:
+First-year students who actively participate in an FLC/PLC tend to:

 - Perform better academically and earn better grades